mickfuzz/dyne_docs/src/terminal/docs/35-the-sed-text-processor.md

     two: number

 The `sed` command in that example had two patterns.
-The first pattern,
-\"one\", simply controls which lines Sed changes.
-The second pattern replaces \"number\" with \"1\" on those lines.
+The first pattern, "one", simply controls which lines Sed changes.
+The second pattern replaces "number" with "1" on those lines.

 This works with multiple patterns as well.\